 Instructions

-In a smaller container with a tight-fitting lid (or in a blender) combine all dressing ingredients.
-Shake or blend to combine.
+In a smaller container with a tight-fitting lid (or in a blender), combine all dressing ingredients.

 Pour dressing over salad and stir to combine.

-Cover and refrigerate for at least an hour before serving (I often make this in the morning if we're eating it for dinner -- or sometimes even the day before).
+Cover and refrigerate for at least an hour before serving (I often make this in the morning if we're eating it for dinner -- or even the day before).

 Notes